vectara/vectara-answer/DOCKER.md

 Note: The use of `secrets.toml` allows you to create multiple profiles, and store a differnet API key under each profile.
 This may be helpful if you are working with multiple Vectara Answer apps in parallel.
 As you can see in the included `secrets.toml` file we've included the API keys (query only) for the existing datasets that are part of the Quickstart: Feynman, vectara.com and vectara docs.

+Additionally, there is a special profile called "general".
+Any secret under "general" is shared among all profiles and will be availale regardless of the profile chosen.
+This can be useful for example for providing a Huggingface token (hf_token)

 ## Configuring your application

 Make a duplicate of the `config/vectara-website-search/` directory and rename it `config/pg-search/`.
 Update the `config/pg-search/config.yaml` file with these changes: